BrianSipple/Self-Driving-Car/README.md

 Python implementations of the main components used to control autonomous, self-driving vehicles.

-Currently includes:
+Currently includes:\n\n

-Filtering (histogram, kalman, and particle filters) A-star pathfinding
+Filtering (histogram, kalman, and particle filters)\n A-star pathfinding\n
-Gradient-descent path smoothing
+Gradient-descent path smoothing\n
-Cyclic and non-cyclic PID controlling with cross-validation SLAM mapping and more
+Cyclic and non-cyclic PID controlling with cross-validation\n SLAM mapping and more